Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 </figure>

-It is also possible to have your own clone of the `LUMI-EasyBuild-contrib` GitHub repository in your `$EBU_USER_PREFIX` subdirectory if you want the latest and greates before it is in the centrally maintained clone of the repository.
+It is also possible to have your own clone of the `LUMI-EasyBuild-contrib` GitHub repository in your `$EBU_USER_PREFIX` subdirectory if you want the latest and greatest before it is in the centrally maintained clone of the repository.
 All you need to do is
 ```bash
 cd $EBU_USER_PREFIX